rapka/polemics-md/content/drafts/catgirl-research-research.md

 ![](../images/catgirl-research-research/imgnai-protest-square-emoji.png)

-The "accelerate catgirl research" slogan being chanted can be seen on the protestors' matching t-shirts.
+The "accelerate catgirl research" slogan being chanted can be seen on the protestors'[^1] matching t-shirts.

-Now, I am not saying that I know for a fact that these protestors were paid...but I am saying that I've never seen so many women that are into crypto in one place at the same time.
 ### ImgnAI

 It didn't take long to find out who was behind the protest.
 Some searching for "catgirl research" on Twitter reveals that an AI startup called [ImgnAI](https:///app.imgnai.com) was its originator, with the company's account posting [several](https://twitter.com/imgn_ai/status/1769826150610559036) [videos](https://twitter.com/imgn_ai/status/1769791182270333067)  of the protest.
 A search for "accelerate catgirl research" on Google Images also gives results for the [t-shirts](https://oratee.com/campaign/accelerate-imgnai-catgirl-research-t-shirt) worn by the protestors that have imgnAI's name visible.